Search results for

 Dual-opposing, passive radiators are housed inside the Bose SoundLink Color II speaker.
 This minimizes surface vibrations while maximizing volume output.
 Pictured: The back of the Bose SoundLink Color II speaker, which has dotted openings on top-forth of the panel and the Bose logo emblazoned in the middle.
 It is ona wood balcony with decorative lights and a brick backdrop.

-Dual-opposing, passive radiators are housed inside the Bose SoundLink Color II speaker.
-This minimizes surface vibrations while maximizing volume output.
+Dual-opposing, passive radiators are housed inside the Bose SoundLink Color II speaker, minimizing surface vibrations while maximizing volume output.

-There are plenty of reasons to go with this micro speaker over the larger alternative.
-The SoundLink Micro is less than half the size of the Bose SoundLink Color II and half the weight.
+There are plenty of reasons to choose this micro speaker over the larger alternative.
+The SoundLink Micro is less than half the size and half the weight of the Bose SoundLink Color II.
 If travel is your main concern, the SoundLink Micro is the better pick.
 Not only does it take up less space, but it can also be hooked onto almost anything.

-The Bose-branded SoundLink Micro and Color II share many of the same features: both can connect to an Amazon Echo Dot and both support virtual assistants like Google Assistant.
-Both support Bluetooth multipoint connectivity, allowing for each speaker to simultaneously connect to two devices via Bluetooth multipoint.
-The main difference regarding features, is that the SoundLink Color II includes a 3.5mm input.
+The Bose-branded SoundLink Micro and Color II share many of the same features: both can connect to an Amazon Echo Dot and support virtual assistants like Google Assistant.
+Both support Bluetooth multipoint connectivity, allowing each speaker to simultaneously connect to two devices via Bluetooth multipoint.
+The main difference regarding features is that the SoundLink Color II includes a 3.5mm input.

 If you want better and louder audio output, get the (discontinued) Bose SoundLink Color II for $203 at Amazon.